 One important footnote to this fight is that Setzer himself joins the party to fend off the attack, and he stays with you from that point on.
-Setzer is the prototype for the Final Fantasy Gambler class, arguably the first time a character-focused game added a job to later job-based games rather than the other way around (though the origin of FFIV’s Paladin and Dark Knight are a little fuzzy).
+Setzer is the prototype for the Final Fantasy Gambler class, arguably the first time a character-focused game added a job to later job-based games rather than the other way around (though the origin of FFIV’s Paladin and Dark Knight are a little fuzzier, as you may recall).
 Setzer had average-favouring-weak stats overall, but what really got him kicked off our good lists was his terrible special ability: Slot.
 Slot caused an completely random effect, and there was never going to be an instance where we’d rather have taken full randomization over anyone else – even Gau’s Rages were somewhat under our control, and at least one other randomization-focused character from later in the game was somewhat predictable.
 Thankfully, there would soon be a way to change Setzer’s ability, but for the time being, he may as well have been Final Fantasy III DS in human form.

 We returned with our Magicite to Zozo, where Cyan and Gau were waiting again for no reason, Locke presented the Magicite to Terra and one Magicite in particular began to glow.
 Terra than woke up, and said that she remembered her past: namely that she had been born and briefly raised in the Esper world, not the human one.

-A flashback followed, wherein we controlled the Esper Maduin back when he was still in the Esper World.
+A flashback followed, wherein we controlled an Esper, Maduin, back when he was still in the Esper World.
 Presumably Maduin was the one that was now a piece of glowing Magicite in the present day.
 Maduin had Terra’s hair and was obviously her father, and back in the past, he was the first one on the scene when a woman named Madeline appeared by the gate to the Human World.
-Maduin took Madelin into the Esper World in spite of complaints from the others.
+Maduin took Madeline into the Esper World in spite of complaints from the others.
 Maduin and Madeline (wait, wait, I just got that rhyme) were clearly attracted to one another, but were cautioned by old stories that Espers and humans can’t live together.
 As a result, Madeline went to leave the next morning.
 However, Maduin went after her, and after they had a romantic dancing-in-the-sky sort of moment in the rift between worlds, Madeline chose to stay, and they soon had a daughter, Terra.